kkysen/soft-dev-2-hw-svg-animations/README.md

-# SoftDev - HW - SVG Animations
+# Soft Dev 2 - HW - SVG Animations

 A recreation of the Animations in [BallAnimations](https://github.com/kkysen/BallAnimation) using SVG instead of the Canvas API.